eye1der/PiSweeper/README.md

 # PiSweeper

 PiSweeper is a Python-based Minesweeper clone built with a graphical interface using Tkinter.

+**How is it different?
+Just like the original version it has the Smart Number Reveal feature.** No other clones have this to my knowledge

 It's a fun and engaging way to enjoy the classic game of Minesweeper right on your desktop!

 ## Features